inc2734/habakiri/src/readme.txt

 * .section: A class for sectioning contents with margins in, for example, one page design.
 * .section.section--image: A class to adjust background image for a section.
 * .section.section--fixed: A fixed version of section.section--image class.
-* .section .section--title: A class for section title.
+* .section .section__title: A class for section title.
 * jumbotron .btn-default: A class which is provided in Bootstrap but I've customized it into Ghost style.

 = Offcanvas navigation on mobiles =